SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 13. chacko\'s cupboard of damaged balsa airplanes (113)

+14. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)